stevedonovan/lapp/readme.md

 ## Limitations

 In the last example it was necessary to explicitly _validate_ the arguments and quit with an appropriate message.
-The original Lapp spec has ranges (like '(1..10)') and this remains a good idea for the next version.
 But most validation involves checking more than one argument, and the more general solution is probably to have a `validate` method stub in the generated code, where you can put your constraints.

-Another to-be-done is defining custom types.
-Very doable, but the goal of this first release is something straightforward that can be evaluated as fit for purpose.
+Generally, however, I feel it's important to get a straightforward set of features right, even if they are limited.
+There are more general options for handling more complicated command-line programs (for example, that support commands like 'cargo build' or 'git status') and I intend to keep `lapp` as simple as possible, without extra dependencies.